 Children or grandchildren of Association Board of Directors or Northwest FCS employees are not eligible to apply.

 Your essay helps the judges learn more about you and your future life plans.
-Please write an essay no more than a page in length, and discussing the following topic:
+Please write an essay no more than a page in length, discussing the following topic:

 - What are your dreams for the future?
 When you look back on your life in 30 years, what will it take for you to consider your life successful?